som1sezhi/itgdb/docs/dev_docs.md

 You will need a server (with Docker installed), domain name, and S3-compatible bucket.

-Clone the following files to the following filenames:
+On the server, clone the following files to the following filenames:

 - `.env.example` → `.env`
 - `.env.proxy-companion.example` → `.env.proxy-companion`